Richard Casper | Executive Director

 SHEILA YEPSEN | Board Member

 Sheila Yepsen is a Gold Star Mother of the fallen hero, U.S. Marine Corps Lance Corporal Luke Yepsen (December 2006, Fallujah).
 Luke served as a .50 Caliber machine gunner with Richard Casper, co-founder of CreatiVets.
-Residing in Austin, TX, Sheila is a retired Cardiovascular Nursing Specialist with over 30 years of experience, primarily working at the Texas Medical Center at the cutting edge of cardiac care.
+Residing in Houston, TX, Sheila is a retired Cardiovascular Nursing Specialist with over 30 years of experience, primarily working at the Texas Medical Center at the cutting edge of cardiac care.
 She now volunteers extensively in Pastoral Care at hospitals in her community.
 Since 2006, Sheila has maintained friendships with the men who served with Luke.
 After watching them struggle and grow after their time on active duty, Sheila continues her commitment to helping veterans on their journey to recovery and wholeness.

 ADAM TAYLOR | Board Member